Find The Best Insurance

 Inheritance tax is paid by the person who inherits something and it’s paid based on a percentage of what they inherit.
 Estate tax is paid by an estate — the collection of someone’s money, real estate, and any other property — and it comes out of the estate’s value before anything is transferred to beneficiaries.
 Just like inheritance tax, surviving spouses are exempt from estate tax.

 Estate tax applies at the federal level but only to very wealthy estates.
 In 2019, there is an exemption of $11.4 million, which means you don’t pay any estate tax unless your estate is worth more than $11.4 million.
+(The exemption will go up to $11.6 million in 2020.)
 Even then, you’re only taxed for the portion that exceeds the exemption.
 Very few estates have to pay estate tax because of the very high exemption.

 Maryland is the only state in 2019 with both an inheritance and estate tax.
 That means an estate will pay taxes if it meets the exemption amount ($5 million in 2019) and then inheritors will have to pay inheritance tax based on how much they inherit.